Aez35/miRScore/README.md

 Directory containing .ps files of miRNA secondary structure.
 This structure is predicted using Vienna RNAfold.
 For more information on RNA predicted structures, please visit [ViennaRNA page](https://www.tbi.univie.ac.at/RNA/index.html).

 Each file contains the hairpin sequence for a miRNA, as well as annotation for the miRNA and predicted miRNA* sequences.
-The miRNA is outlined in green, while the miRNA* is outlined in red.
+The miRNA is outlined in red, while the miRNA* is outlined in green.
 <img width="623" alt="image" src="https://user-images.githubusercontent.com/88506527/230966219-33cc6f62-a1dc-46fe-8541-176ef43cca88.png">

 ### strucvis_plots